sampolgar/Templafy-AppConnector/README.md

 ### Templafy configuration

 1. Configure an app connector with the domain that will contact Templafy.
-This needs to be the exact domain, as Templafy will only accept the domain
+This needs to be the exact domain, as Templafy will only accept the domain.
+Instructions available here: https://support.templafy.com/hc/en-us/articles/360018358678-How-to-enable-a-Custom-App-Connector-
 2. Contact support if you can't access this page
    ![image](https://user-images.githubusercontent.com/39210767/193812874-51ccdee3-caf7-4ed9-9156-c17d35482bc5.png)

 ### Tenant name

-1. Your tenant name is available here - you'll need this
+1. Your tenant name is available in your URL - you'll need this
    ![image](https://user-images.githubusercontent.com/39210767/193813042-2b67abb3-af2b-42b0-b1c4-df120221d573.png)

 ### Features